A notepad that feels like

 Choose Leo if you…

-- Are happy on Mac today (iPhone coming)
+- Are on Mac and want native speed

 Choose Evernote if you…